-A re-introduction to one of the most common database relationship: understanding many to one in Django.
+A re-introduction to one of the most common database relationship: understanding many-to-one.

 In database design many to one (or one to many) refers to a relationship between one or more entities where a single entity can have many entities connected.